Find the answers to our most frequently asked questions

-Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the Asia Guide.
+Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the Asia-Pacific Guide.

 This practice area covers regulatory and enforcement matters on a Federal and State level, including matters with the ACCC, ASIC, Commissions and other Federal or State agencies (for Australian matters).
 Corporate investigations may concern operating procedures, due diligence, criminal and civil liability, ethics, and trans-national issues such as sanctions and money laundering.
 Compliance with both national and foreign laws that impact national and overseas clients would be included.